Last Modified: November 19, 2015

 Decrease in Appetite

-In clinical trials, some patients developed a new skin cancer (melanoma or squamous cell cancer).
-You should have skin examinations every 2 months while on therapy and for 6 months after the medication has been stopped.
-Check your own skin regularly and report any changes to your healthcare provider.
+In clinical trials, some patients developed a new skin cancer (Basal cell or squamous cell cancer).
+You should have skin examinations prior to starting treatment, and then every 2 months while on therapy, and for 6 months after the medication has been stopped.
+Check your own skin regularly and report any new growths, sores or bumps that bleed or do not heal, or notice any changes in moles to your healthcare provider.